ticketeer/docs/src/faq.md

 ## General

-::: details How do I make the tickets channels
+::: details How do I make the tickets channels?
 In the "Opening Ticket Settings" section if you set the "Open Ticket Channel" to a category type channel, your tickets will be channels.
 :::

-::: details How do I make the tickets threads
+::: details How do I make the tickets threads?
 In the "Opening Ticket Settings" section if you set the "Open Ticket Channel" to a text type channel, your tickets will be threads.
 :::